 These are also not necessarily pharmaceutical services and therefore not considered as part of the PNA.
-However for completeness we are including maps of such services where the information is available.
-Currently we have not been informed of any services that Medway CCG commissions through community pharmacies.
+However for completeness we will include maps of such services where the information is available.
+Currently there are no services that Medway CCG commissions through community pharmacies.